Argentina is one of the largest countries in South America, as well as one of the most visited, welcoming an average of 7 million tourists a year.

 Mendoza is the beating heart of Argentina’s wine region, home to over a thousand wineries, and it’s especially popular for its red wines.
 Of course, there’s no way you can ignore this destination if you’re even remotely a wine lover!

-Taking a bike tour around the vineyards is one of the favorite activities in Mendoza, and many of them also feature eateries and accommodation, so you could spend the night.
+Taking a bike tour around the vineyards is one of the favorite activities in Mendoza, and many of them also feature eateries and accommodations, so you could spend the night.

 Mendoza is one of the best cities in Argentina, so make sure to walk around the pedestrianized streets of Sarmiento and check out Plaza Independencia, its main square.